IlIllII/collecobrary/README.md

 <h2 id="about">💡 About</h2>

-The idea for this project spawned from my own frustration with the current online learning landscape.
+The idea for this project spawned from my own frustration with the online learning landscape.
 Finding quality courses is like searching for needles in haystacks.
 Hopefully this can make it a little bit easier to find a quality learning path.

 <h2 id="resources">🧭 Resources</h2>